mglonnro/charlotte-client/README.md

 2. A cloud infrastructure to store the data and prepare+load it for analytics (implemented using Google Cloud Storage, Google Compute Engine, TimescaleDB).
 3. A web UI to access the processed data (https://charlotte.lc)

-`charlotte-client` is the component responsible for the real-time data stream between the local device and the cloud.
-The binary distribution bundle below includes all the other components as well:
+The binary distribution bundle below includes all the software components of the system:

 - `actisense-serial` from the CANboat project (Apache 2.0 License, (c) Kees Verruijt), see more: https://github.com/canboat/canboat
 - `analyzer` from the CANboat project (Apache 2.0 License, (c) Kees Verruijt), see more: https://github.com/canboat/canboat
 - `charlotte-logger` for recording and uploading all the logged data (the "black box" functionality), see more: https://github.com/mglonnro/charlotte-logger
+- `charlotte-client` for establishing the real-time data stream between the local device and the cloud.

 ## Installation